Kirklees Valley Local Nature Reserve: Ecology

+The Enterprise Center is a learning centre situated east of Square Lodge, a popular fishing site.
+The centre focuses on Conservation and Ecology and is aimed at young people with Special Educational Needs (SEN) and adults not in Employment, Education or Training (NEET).

 Walking Trails

 Kirklees Trail

-Kirklees Trail, known locally as The Lines, is the longest and most popular walk in the reserve that stretches the length of the reserve, starting and ending on Brandleshome Road.
+Kirklees Trail, known locally as The Lines, is the longest and most well established walk in the reserve that stretches the length of the reserve, starting and ending on Brandleshome Road.
 It occupies the former railway lines used by the Bury to Holcombe Brook Line before its closure in 1963.
-The trail was created under a proposal from the Tottington District Civic Society to transform the unused railway into a footbath in 1972.
-The trail also connects to the National Cycle Route 6 and so is popular among cyclists.
+The trail was created under a proposal from the Tottington District Civic Society to transform the unused railway into a footpath in 1972.
+The trail also connects to the National Cycle Route 6.

 Circular Walk

 The Circular Walk is a footpath that starts at Brandleshome Road in Greenmount.
 It encompasses the sites of Tottington and Kirklees Printworks; the Enterprise Centre and Kirklees Country Café; and Holcombe Hunt.
 The trail is indicated by Green Arrows on signposts, gateposts, and benches.

 Time Trial

 In August 2020, 3 routes were chosen to be a part of the Sunnywood Project’s ‘Time Trials’.
 By scanning a QR code at the start and end of the chosen route, players can record their time and compare it with other players.
 These routes were designed to encourage families to walk more and explore the nature reserve.
 The trail is indicated by green, yellow and red arrows on signposts, gateposts, and benches.